 We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

-So now that you’re wisely taking the plunge into making your own video, or hiring an agency that can, let’s talk about the things to keep in mind so you get the most value out of all the new sets of eyes that will be on your company.
+So now that you’re taking the plunge into making your own video, or hiring an agency that can, you need to recognize that new eyes will be watching your company.

-Let’s talk about the factors to consider as you make your foray into creating videos for your business.
+Let’s talk about how to make your videos perform better.

 What does your customer base care about?

-That’s the quintessential question to ask before beginning your script, storyboard, or budget.
+That’s the most important question to ask before creating your script, storyboard or budget.

-Why?
-The answer will influence all the above.
-Besides, you don’t want to invest time and energy into something people won’t care to watch.
+Understanding what matters to your customers will influence all the above.
+You don’t want to waste time and energy on videos that won’t convert.

-So, how do you find out what people will be interested in watching?
+So, how do you find out what interests your audience or what information they need?

 How long should your video be?

 Answer: It depends.
-And no, we’re not trying to give a cop-out answer.
+And no, we’re not trying to dodge the question.

 The fact is, people are willing to invest different amounts of time depending on where they are in their decision making.